2.75D: Boosting learning by representing 3D Medical imaging to 2D features for small data: Abstract

 \section{Abstract}

-In medical imaging, 3D convolutional neural networks (CNNs) have shown superior performance to 2D CNN in numerous deep learning tasks with high dimensional input, proving the added value of 3D spatial information in feature representation.
-However, 3D CNN requires more training samples to converge, and more computational resources and execution time for both training and inference.
-Meanwhile, applying transfer learning on 3D CNN is challenging due to a lack of publicly available pre-trained 3D networks.
-To tackle with these issues, we propose a novel 2D strategical representation of volumetric data, namely 2.75D approach.
-In our method, the spatial information of 3D images was captured in a single 2D view by a spiral-spinning technique.
-Therefore, our CNN is intrinsically a 2D network, which can fully leverage pre-trained 2D CNNs for downstream vision problems.
-We evaluated the proposed method on LUNA16 nodule detection challenge, by comparing the proposed 2.75D method with 2D, 2.5D, 3D counterparts in the nodule false positive reduction.
-Results show that the proposed method outperforms other counterparts when all methods were trained from scratch.
-Such performance gain is more pronounced when introducing transfer learning or when training data is limited.
-In addition, our method achieves a substantial reduce in time consumption of training and inference comparing with the 3D method.
-Our code will be publicly available upon acceptance.
+In medical-data driven learning, 3D convolutional neural networks (CNNs) have started to show superior performance to 2D CNNs in numerous deep learning tasks, proving the added value of 3D spatial information in feature representation.
+However, the difficulty in collecting more training samples to converge, more computational resources and longer execution time make this approach less applied.
+Also, applying transfer learning on 3D CNN is challenging due to a lack of publicly available pre-trained 3D models.
+To tackle these issues, we proposed a novel 2D strategical representation of volumetric data, namely 2.75D.
+In this work, the spatial information of 3D images is captured in a single 2D view by a spiral-spinning technique.
+As a result, 2D CNN networks can also be used to learn volumetric information.
+Besides, we can fully leverage pre-trained 2D CNNs for downstream vision problems.
+We also explore a multi-view 2.75D strategy, 2.75D 3 channels (2.75D$\times$3), to boost the advantage of 2.75D.
+We evaluated the proposed methods on three public datasets with different modalities or organs (Lung CT, Breast MRI, and Prostate MRI), against their 2D, 2.5D, and 3D counterparts in classification tasks.

+Results show that the proposed methods significantly outperform other counterparts when all methods were trained from scratch on the lung dataset.
+Such performance gain is more pronounced with transfer learning or in the case of limited training data.
+Our methods also achieved comparable performance on other datasets.
+In addition, our methods achieved a substantial reduction in time consumption of training and inference compared with the 2.5D or 3D method.